 The descriptions of the client accounts have been prepared on the basis of publicly available disclosure documents made available by a selection of CCPs.
 We are not responsible for, and do not accept any liability whatsoever, for any content or omissions or inaccuracies contained in the information produced by any CCP.
-The descriptions of the indirect client accounts have been prepared on the basis of the minimum requirements in the Indirect Clearing RTS.

 Risks used to compare each account type and level of segregation Explanation of risk Transit Risk Whether you are exposed to us at any point in the process of providing or receiving margin in respect of Client Transactions.
-Fellow Client Risk Whether assets provided to the CCP in respect of CCP Transactions related to you/ your clients could be used to cover losses in CCP Transactions relating to another client/ clients of another client.
+Fellow Client Risk Whether assets provided to the CCP in respect of CCP Transactions related to you could be used to cover losses in CCP Transactions relating to another client.
 Liquidation Risk Whether, if the CCP Transactions and assets relating to them were to be ported, there is a risk that any non-cash assets would be liquidated into cash.
 If this were to happen, the value given to such assets by the CCP may differ from what you perceive to be the full value of the assets.